-NCI User Support ran one online information briefing on Thursday 31 March at 2pm AEDT.
-To view slides and recording from the information session click this link.
+NCI User Support will run one online information briefing on Thursday 31 March at 2pm AEDT.
+To join the information session, click this link.

 Please note, all fields of research are eligible to apply.

 2. Invited Application (deadline 5pm AEST 8 May 2022)